Ajloun Castle: Earthquakes and restoration

 Two major destructive earthquakes struck the castle in 1837 and 1927.
 Recently, the Department of Antiquities of Jordan has sponsored a program of restoration and consolidation of the walls and has rebuilt the bridge over the fosse.

 Tourism

-Ajlun castle is open for tourism.
+Ajloun Castle is open for tourism.
 Many areas of the castle can be explored.
 Tourists in Jordan often visit the castle.
 Inside there is also a museum exhibition with many interesting artifacts from the various time periods of the region.

+Ajloun Cable Car

+The Ajloun Cable Car was inaugurated in June 2023, managed by the Jordan Free and Development Zones Group (JFDZ), in order to boost tourism and improve infrastructure.